 It isn’t about pitting graduates against one another – we aren’t suggesting a Squid Games-esque fight to the death.
 It’s about ensuring you have a competitive edge that will make you stand out from other candidates when applying for a job.
 A Diploma in Languages could be the edge you need.

 Take Tahlia, for instance – her proficiency in languages helped her to secure internships all over the globe with reputable organisations.
-She learnt from a wealth of new experiences, added some killer new skills to her resumé and stood out as an exceptionally employable candidate upon graduation.
+She learnt from a wealth of new experiences, added some amazing new skills to her resumé and stood out as an exceptionally employable candidate upon graduation.

 “...being able to study two languages to such a high level enabled me to undertake more extracurricular experiences throughout my degree, including an internship with the Embassy of El Salvador, a U21 internship in Ecuador, a semester exchange to Colombia and an internship in New Caledonia,” says Tahlia.